feathersjs/docs/guides/basics/databases.md

 app.configure(express.rest());
 // Set up an error handler that gives us nicer errors app.use(express.errorHandler());
+// Establish the ./public/ directory as a source for static files app.use(express.static('public'));

 // Initialize the messages service app.use('messages', memory({